lozzahax/lozzax-docs-gitbook/using-the-lozzax-blockchain/lozzax-service-node-guides/mobile-wallet-staking-guide.md

 ### Step 6.

 Enter the amount of Lozzax you wish to stake in the other box.
-The minimum stake amount will be listed on [https://lozzaxsn.com](https://lozzaxsn.com/status/awaiting_contribution), but to work it out yourself you can simply divide the amount of Lozzax available to stake by the number of slots left for that Service Node.
+The minimum stake amount will be listed on [Service Node](https://explorer.lozzax.xyz/service_nodes), but to work it out yourself you can simply divide the amount of Lozzax available to stake by the number of slots left for that Service Node.

-For example, if a node had 2 slots remaining and 7500 Lozzax available for stake, the minimum contribution would be 7500/2 = 3750 Lozzax.

 ### Step 7.